Pitchblende (band): Style

 Although based in Washington, Pitchblende's dense, angular sound was commonly thought to be closer in style to the contemporary music scenes in New York City and Chicago than what was heard on the DC-based post-punk labels at the time.
 Central to Pitchblende's approach was an emphasis on experimentation and dynamics; the band's songs often used complex structures, unusual arrangements, alternative tunings and jarring time changes.

 Pitchblende's recordings and loud, energetic live shows earned them critical accolades and comparisons with influential bands such as Mission of Burma and Sonic Youth.
 The group melded together the chaotic spirit of punk with an absurdist, dada aesthetic; somewhat pop sensibilities; and a musical proficiency informed by prog-rock bands.
 In spite of occasional references to being inspired by jazz, very little of Pitchblende's music was improvisational.
 This misconception prompted the band to cheekily rename itself The Pitchblende Quartet for its final 1995 album, Gygax!.

 Break up

 Despite extensive touring and a prolific recorded output, Pitchblende remained largely a favorite of critics and college radio.
 After a disastrous final US tour in 1994 when the band's gear was stolen in San Francisco and DeSimon was attacked and beaten up in Albuquerque, Chearno and DeSimon moved to Brooklyn where they formed the three piece instrumental band Turing Machine with the late Jerry Fuchs.
-Chearno went on to form the bands Doldrums and Panthers.
-Today, Chearno works in the wine industry in New York.
+Chearno went on to form the bands Doldrums and Panthers, and later worked in the wine industry in New York.
 DeSimon is a magazine editor.
 Gough is an urban planner in Northern Virginia who played in the D.C.-based trio Imperial China from 2007 to 2013, and Treyfid is a Los Angeles-based fine artist, solo musician and graphic designer.
+Chearno died on August 22, 2024, at the age of 54.